LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

    OR
    ( (first_name begins with M) AND (last_name begins with M) )

-The pseudocode is translated into Lasso code as follows.
-Each line of the query becomes a pair of ``-opBegin='And'`` and ``-opEnd='And'`` parameters with a pair parameter for "first_name" and "last_name" contained inside.
+To translate this into an inline statement, each line of the query becomes a pair of ``-opBegin='And'`` and ``-opEnd='And'`` parameters with a pair parameter for "first_name" and "last_name" contained inside.
 The two lines are then combined using a pair of ``-opBegin='Or'`` and ``-opEnd='Or'`` parameters.
 The nesting of the parameters works like the nesting of parentheses in the pseudocode above to clarify how Lasso should combine the results of different name/value pair parameters. ::